FelixKoulischer/FBG_using_edm2/README.md

  - Three distinct guidance methods are implemented: 'CFG'[3], 'LIG'[4] and 'FBG' Two hybrid methods are also added: 'Hybrid_CFG_FBG' and 'Hybrid_LIG_FBG'  (Make sure to add all relevant hyperparameters when using these)
-       This can be specified using '--guidance_type 'CFG/LIG/FBG/HybridCFG_FBG/Hybrid_LIG_FBG''
+       This can be specified using `--guidance_type`

- - Three distinct sampling schemes are implemented: 'Stochastic', '1st_order_Euler' and '2nd_order_Heun' The first follows from a sampling of the backward markov chain, while the two latter follow from the PFODE The PFODE methods are implemented standardly: so no added stochastic noise as present in the original file: see [1,2,5] This can be specified using '--sampling_type 'stochastic/1st_order_Euler/2nd_order_Heun''
+ - Three distinct sampling schemes are implemented: 'stochastic', '1st_order_Euler' and '2nd_order_Heun' The first follows from a sampling of the backward markov chain, while the two latter follow from the PFODE The PFODE methods are implemented standardly: so no added stochastic noise as present in the original file: see [1,2,5] This can be specified using `--sampling_type`

  - The presets are modified to avoid the use of Autoguidance (allthough our FBG scheme can easily be reformulated to work as such):
-       These are defined using the FID optimized learned models.
+       These are defined using the FID optimized learned models and can bespecified using `--preset 'edm2-img512-{size}'`
-   This canbe specified using '--preset 'edm2-img512-xs''

  - A print_guidance_scale command that prints the guidance scales during inference is also implemented.
 (Only to be used when debugging/analysing the code)
-       To print the guidance scales through inference simply add '--print_guidance_scales' to your desired run
+       To print the guidance scales through inference simply add `--print_guidance_scales` to your desired run
 '''
 # If you want to print the dynamic guidance scale values
 --print_gudiance_scales